PhD in Math, Science, Engineering Programs

 Interested students could look for STEM PhD programs at regionally accredited colleges and universities.
-This level of approval speaks to faculty, student resources and the school’s fiscal stability.
+This level of approval speaks to faculty, student resources, and the school’s fiscal stability.
 Some schools may also offer individually accredited programs, which means they have been approved by specific agencies.
 Usually, this type of approval looks more at what is studied (academic and professional courses).
 For instance, biomedical engineering and bioengineering programs are accredited by ABET.ii

 While students may not always have a choice in every math, science and engineering discipline, some STEM PhD programs may be available in different formats.
 Campus programs might allow the most contact with faculty and research mentors.
 Also, they might suit the programs that require assistant teaching and lab work.
-By contrast, online PhD programs could allow at work students to conveniently access coursework.
+By contrast, online PhD programs could allow working students to conveniently access coursework.
 Whatever your preference, use these filters to narrow down doctoral degrees in your field of interest.

-We have covered some of the sponsored STEM PhD programs but there are more to discover.
+We have covered some of the sponsored STEM PhD programs, but there are more to discover.
 Easily compare Doctorate Programs in Math Science Engineering in any category with the help of the on-page menu.
 Find a PhD program you want to apply to or learn more about?
 Great – use the on-page form to contact schools right away.
 Take the next step now!

 [i] bls.gov/ooh/life-physical-and-social-science/chemists-and-materials-scientists.htm#tab-4 | | [ii] bls.gov/ooh/architecture-and-engineering/biomedical-engineers.htm#tab-4

 The importance of engineering and invention to the field of technology cannot be over-emphasized.